 K is for Kickstarter

-To help fund her proposed institute, Abramovic has launched a Kickstarter campaign, which will continue to run for just over a fortnight.
-The goal is to reach $600,000 and she has promised to hug everyone who donates.
+To help fund her proposed institute, Abramović has launched a Kickstarter campaign that will continue to run for just over a fortnight.
+The goal is to reach $600,000, and she has promised to hug everyone who donates.
 There are various rewards for different levels of funding, ranging from DVDs, to a mutual gaze with the artist, to a live performance.
-For those pledging over $10,000 and who wish to remain anonymous, there is an option that states, “Marina will do nothing.
+For those pledging over $10,000 who wish to remain anonymous, there is an option that states: “Marina will do nothing.
 You will do nothing.
 You will not be publicly acknowledged.”